-India elections turn spotlight on informal jobs for youth
+A good, steady job?
+India election turns spotlight on a dream gone sour

 India’s workforce is getting more informalised, and the quality of employment has suffered since the COVID-19 pandemic.

-Ever since he can remember, Rohit Kumar Sahu knew he wanted to go to college and get a well-paying, white-collar job.
+Mumbai, India — Ever since he can remember, Rohit Kumar Sahu knew he wanted to go to college and get a well-paying, white-collar job.
 His father delivered courier packages across the eastern Indian city of Ranchi on a bicycle, and Sahu had no idea how to realise his dream.

 He signed up for a job with the food delivery app Zomato, thinking this could be his path to earning money to pay for college fees.